 If you’re a complete novice in the world of CBD, the first course of action is to find a bit more about it before you decide whether to use it.

 CBD, short for cannabidiol, is a chemical compound found in hemp, which is a type of cannabis plant.
-CBD accounts for up to 40% of the plant’s extract, and most believe that CBD comes with potential therapeutic benefits, especially when it comes to alleviating some of the symptoms tied to insomnia, anxiety, stress, and chronic pain.
+CBD accounts for up to 40% of the plant’s extract, and most believe that CBD comes with potential therapeutic benefits.
 With that being said, CBD is still under extensive research and is yet to be approved by the FDA.

 CBD can be infused into a wide variety of products, including capsules, tinctures, vape juice, edibles, and more.